viborccom/data/covid-19/croatia/README.md

 # COVID-19 / SARS-CoV-2 coronavirus data for Croatia

 **Important notes**:
-October 14, 2020: The major data update has been performed and the number of ActiveCases is now calculated as ('TotalCases' - 'TotalRecovered' - 'TotalDied')
+October 14, 2020: The major data update has been performed and the number of ActiveCases is now calculated as `TotalCases - TotalRecovered - TotalDied`

 April 1, 2020: There is a new change in data methodology causing numbers to look a bit strange after April 1 update.
 Starting today, all the county data will be reported as per person's place of residence, not the location where test has been conducted.
 In addition, data for Zagrebačka county is now reported separately from the data for City of Zagreb.
 This change is from the official government sources, it is not our methodology change.